cedar-policy/rfcs/text/0061-functions.md

 Function and variable names share the same namesapce, with standard lexical scoping.
 Inside of a function, any function application (see below) that does not resolve to an extension function or built-in operation is an error.
 In other words, Cedar functions are not permitted to call other Cedar functions.

-### Function applications (a.k.a. function calls)
+### Function macro applications (a.k.a. function calls)

-A function application has the same syntax as an extension function constructor application.
+A function macro application has the same syntax as an extension function constructor application.
 In particular, a function application is composed of two elements:

 1. The function name (potentially namespaced)
 2. A comma separated list of arguments, which are arbitrary cedar expressions.